Celebrate Art! is canceled and parts of the event will be rescheduled to the Sept. 11 craft fair/makers market.

-Celebrate Art! will showcase local artists from the Woodbridge Arts Guild, an arts and craft supply swap (materials with life left in them may be dropped off at the Library now through Aug.
-6 or brought to the event), plein air painting, an open mic event (sign up early here!) and a community art project.
+Celebrate Art! will showcase local artists from the Woodbridge Arts Guild, a free arts and craft supply swap (materials with life left in them may be dropped off at the Library now through Aug.
+6), plein air painting, an open mic event (sign up early here!) and a community art project.
 As with all Second Saturday events there will be lawn games and food trucks available.

 The community art project will form a positive message on the fence surrounding the Woodbridge Town Library’s air conditioning unit.
 The letters will be created from decorated index cards.
 Residents are asked to depict something on the card that they love about Woodbridge.

 Residents may begin participating in July in the Town’s community art project by picking up an index card to decorate.
 Cards can be picked up and returned to the Woodbridge Town Library, the Woodbridge Center or Town Hall.
 They will also be available during events, including Celebrate Art!
 Cards will be laminated and added to the fence at the event.